 Like the original model, the Plus model comes with five massage attachments and connects to the brand app via Bluetooth.
 The Plus sports a 24 V rechargeable lithium-ion battery, and you can also buy a spare battery if you anticipate frequent or extended usage.

 The Hyperice Hypervolt Plus is the brand’s original answer to the Theragun Pro; however, the more direct competition is with Therabody’s Elite model.
 Hyperice doesn’t truly have an answer yet for Therabody’s professional-grade model.

 Other Hyperice Products

-If you are interested in professional athlete level recovery, you might be interested in checking on the brand’s NormaTec PULSE technology, which provides superior compression recovery technology.
+If you are interested in professional athlete-level recovery, you might be interested in looking at the brand’s NormaTec PULSE technology, which provides superior compression recovery technology.

 NormaTec isn’t for the average consumer since it retails north of $1,000, but it is interesting to research at the very least.

 While vibration and heat therapy does wonders for loosening up stiff muscles, everyday athletes might get the most benefits from the Hypersphere vibrating massage ball or the Vyper vibrating foam roller, perfect for advanced foam rolling.

 With thousands of rankings on Amazon and elsewhere, the Hypervolt routines rank at around 4.8 out of 5 stars.
 That’s a lot of rankings to be so close to 5 stars, and the quiet operation and various power settings are some of the big reasons why the Hypervolt ranks so well.
 The Hypervolt GO is especially popular with those on the move.
 The Hypervolt GO works great if you need a quiet device that you can take to the office with you.
 But what are other customers saying?